 - Built-in FX loop (requires TRS splitter cable)

 - Only spring is the only reverb effect.
 No other modes.

 - A little on the expensive side for just spring reverb.

-Reverb pedals: what’s right for you?
+Which reverb is right for you?

 That wraps up my comparison of the best reverb pedals.

 There are others out there, sure, but these are some of my favorites.
 And some of the most popular reverb pedals on the market right now.
 All of them capable of doing some fantastic things with your signal chain.

 So, what is the best reverb pedal for you?
 Which should you choose?
 Well, that will depend on your needs.
 And your needs alone.

 For example, do you just need a simple reverb effect that won’t mess with your tone?
 Do you need a few different traditional reverb sounds and nothing more?